Hi, I'm Daniel Bennett, the guy behind The Cadre.

 Got your own rules for life?
 Need some?
 Let's talk!

-Legend Group ★ BE LEGENDARY ★// My collection of brands creating the next greatest generation.
+Legend Group ★ BE LEGENDARY ★// More about my projects & portfolio of brands with one mission – creating the next greatest generation.

 Legend Media ★ LEGENDS LIVE FOREVER ★ // My marketing company helping real life legends share their stories to impress, influence and inspire on the screen and the page.